krzyczak/qt-instructions/README.md

 All of these can run on the postmarketOS (https://postmarketos.org/) and in fact are already bundled.

-I want to be able to modify them and cross-compile and run on a device running the postmarketOS base version without any UI installed.
+I want to be able to modify them, compile and run to test the changes.

-### Assumtions
+### Assumtion
 1. There is a machine with a fresh ubuntu installation
-2. There is a modile device running postmarketOS with the none/console UI as shown here: https://wiki.postmarketos.org/wiki/Category:Interface

 ### Task
 The task is to create an MD file with a step by step instructions, describing: